With a degree in biochemistry, Leah works for a small biotechnology company and enjoys writing about science.

 The Baby's Development at Six Weeks

 The baby develops very quickly at this gestational age.
 Four weeks old from the time of conception, the baby is now 1/4" long.
 The baby now has a head and a tail: baby is curved into a C shape as the baby's back is growing more rapidly than his or her front.
 The heart starts to beat, circulating blood cells produced by the yolk sac.
 Baby's heart rate is nearly twice an adult's rate: the fetal heart beats at 100-160 beats per minute!
-The baby's heart only contains two of four chambers at this point in time.
+The baby's heart only contains two of four chambers.

 Arches appear on the baby's head, and these will form the airways and jaw.
 The small passage to the baby's inner ear is also forming this week.
 While they can't be seen by ultrasound just yet, very tiny buds that will become arms and legs develop toward the end of this week.